Side Hustles for Beauty Professionals

 Make Money on Social Media

-As a beauty professional, you have expertise that many people do not—this means you can become a trusted resource for people worldwide.
 "Having a popular social media account, blog, or YouTube channel is essential in general.
 During drastic lulls it can become your only source of income.
-You create income by doing collaborations with your favorite brands—just reach out to them through their website," advises Valiente.
-She also recommends working with affiliate programs, like Reward Style and Rakuten, for additional commission-based income.
+You create income by doing collaborations with your favorite brands; just reach out to them through their website," advises Valiente.

 Take Your Job on the Road

-If you work in a salon or spa, you may want to consider mobile work during your days or hours off (assuming your workplace allows this).
-While going mobile may require additional licensure, insurance, and other up-front costs, you can make a fair amount of money styling for special events or by visiting homebound people to help them look and feel their best.
-You can advertise yourself and run your own mobile business, or, in some cities, you can register on sites like Priv or Glamsquad, which allow people to book you ahead of time or even for same-day services.
+While going mobile may require additional licensure, insurance, and other up-front costs, you can make a fair amount of money styling for special events or visiting homebound people to help them look and feel their best.
+You could also provide services at workplaces for employee appreciation events.

 Write a Book

 The publishing field is competitive, but the world of self-publishing has opened doors to many authors.
 Whether you choose to go through a publisher or do it yourself, a book can bring in income.
 Additionally, according to Marissa Atiya, CEO of 4 Curls and writer of Naturally Going Natural: Secrets Revealed: The Curly Girl Guide to Growing Long, Beautiful Black Hair, "Becoming an author is a great way to set yourself apart as an expert in your field.
 You have answered the same questions time and time again.
 Why not write them down?"
-Similarly, Setareh self-published Be Your Own Makeup Artist.
-Though she initially planned on selling copies only as part of her private lessons, it is now being translated into German for beauty schools there to use in their curricula.

 If you have an idea for a book but are anxious about writing or editing it yourself, you can hire a freelancer to help.
 Writers and editors are always looking for work on sites like FlexJobs and Mediabistro.